 - The Ace: Though not as hammy as is normally seen, Oboro has the ability to master PSI abilities with almost no effort.

-- BFS: gains one as Odo.
+- BFS: He gains a massive club as Odo.

 - The Chick: Fits this role more than Sakurako does.

 - Harmful Healing: His Biological Ruin, in a nutshell.
 On a Taboo, it's instant Body Horror.